TomBombadilV/scheduler/README.md

 # Scheduler

 This is a Django application designed to automate the scheduling process for particular retail shifts.

+### Constraints
 Almost all of the relevant logic is located in [schedulerLogic.py](https://github.com/TomBombadilV/scheduler/blob/master/scheduler/schedulerLogic.py).
 The following constraints were implemented:
 1. All employees must work their full assigned hours every week
 2. Every employee must work one opening shift and one closing shift per week